zonbrisad/mpterm/README.md

 - [x] Reorganize "Send" menu
 - [ ] Add support for different protocols in "Send" menu
 - [ ] Add support for 8 bit characters in Hex + Ascii printout
+- [ ] Change from PyQt to PySide.
+- [ ] Change to PyQt6
+- [ ] Enable keyboard interraction when runing external program

 ## Known Issues
 - [x] Rendering: Error when <> characters are included